bitcointranscripts/tstbtc/Readme.md

 ## OTHER REQUIREMENTS

-To enable us create a new repo to push the transcribed file and open a PR, install `GITHUB CLI` using the instruction [here](https://github.com/cli/cli#installation).
+To enable us fork bitcointranscript repo and open a PR, we require you to login into your github account.
+Kindly install `GITHUB CLI` using the instructions on their repo [here](https://github.com/cli/cli#installation).
 Following the prompt, please select the below options from the prompt to login:

 -  what account do you want to log into? `Github.com`